-A very worried Hotham was now trying to calm the situation and pacify the diggers, but he was still confident of his position.
-But as Weston Bate notes, Hotham had so far left political reality that it was impossible for him to reclaim it as he struggled to defend himself against mounting and valid criticism.
-In a dispatch to the Secretary of State, he claimed that although he wanted to conciliate the diggers, I was prepared to make every effort to avoid bloodshed-which only became necessary when it was clear that a riot was rapidly growing into a revolution.
-He blamed the present situation on the La Trobe government's timid and vacillating policy that allowed the diggers to think themselves irresistible, and on foreign anarchists using the pretext of the licence agitation to overthrow the government.
+A very worried Hotham was now trying to calm the situation, justify his actions and pacify the diggers, but he remained confident of his position.
+But as historian Weston Bate noted, Hotham had so far left political reality that it was impossible for him to reclaim it as he struggled to defend himself against mounting and valid criticism.
+In a dispatch to the Secretary of State, Hotham claimed that although he wanted to conciliate the diggers, I was prepared to make every effort to avoid bloodshed - which only became necessary when it was clear that a riot was rapidly growing into a revolution.
+He blamed the situation on the La Trobe government's timid and vacillating policy that allowed the diggers to think themselves irresistible, and on foreign anarchists who, he claimed, were using the pretext of the licence agitation to overthrow the government.
 He engineered the resignation of Colonial Secretary Foster, who had rigorously enforced the collection of licence fees, as a scapegoat.
-He established the Eureka Royal Commission of Inquiry and urged it to start work as quickly as possible, but he refused to grant a general amnesty and continued with charges of treason against the prisoners from the Stockade, and ordered that licence inspections resume.
-Public outrage caused him to remand the licence order but he stood firm about the treason trials and lost any remaining prestige when all the prisoners were acquitted.
+He established the Eureka Royal Commission of Inquiry and urged it to start work as quickly as possible, but he refused to grant a general amnesty and continued with charges of treason against the prisoners from the Stockade.
+And he ordered that licence inspections resume.
+Public outrage forced him to remand the order to resume licence inspections, but he stood firm about the treason trials and lost any remaining prestige when all the prisoners were acquitted.

 The prisoners taken at the Stockade stood trial in Melbourne in February/March 1855.
-The first prisoner put on trial was John Joseph, an illiterate African American (buried in Castlemaine) with 12 witnesses (most soldiers and police spies plus a deaf storekeeper) appearing for the prosecution and eminent lawyers appearing pro-bono for the defence.
+The first prisoner put on trial was John Joseph, an illiterate African American (buried in Bendigo), with 12 witnesses (most soldiers and police spies plus a deaf storekeeper) appearing for the prosecution and eminent lawyers appearing pro-bono for the defence.
 When the jury found him not guilty after just 30 minutes the public gallery erupted in cheering, two people so loudly that they were jailed for contempt of court.